August 21, 2017 Total Solar Eclipse Across the United States

 The next total solar eclipse (after 2017) across the U.S. is on April 8, 2024, but, to get under the Moon’s umbral shadow (where totality occurs), you will have to travel hundreds of miles west of Asheville.

 WANT EVEN MORE INFORMATION ON THIS 2017 TOTAL SOLAR ECLIPSE?
-Check out these two excellent website links:
+Check out these three excellent website links: